AARP Eye Center

 Children who suffer from severe physical or intellectual impairments such as cancer, Down syndrome, cerebral palsy, or total vision or hearing loss may qualify for Supplemental Security Income (SSI).
-This benefit program, administered but not funded by Social Security, makes monthly cash payments to low-income people who are disabled or over 65.
+This benefit program, administered but not funded by Social Security, makes monthly cash payments to low-income people who are blind, disabled or over 65.

 The child’s disability must be expected to last for at least 12 months or end in death.
 Social Security maintains a list of conditions and medical criteria that apply specifically to evaluating claims involving children.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 Childhood eligibility for SSI generally ends at age 18, although a person under 22 who is still regularly attending elementary or secondary school may be considered a “child” for benefit purposes.